birdneststream/ComfyUI-Mircify/README.md

 # ComfyUI-Mircify

-A ComfyUI custom node for converting images into IRC art by processing them in pixel blocks and generating both image and text outputs with optimal color selection from a 99-color IRC palette.
+A ComfyUI custom node for converting images into IRC art by processing them in pixel blocks and generating image and text outputs with optimal color selection from a 99-color IRC palette.
+Now supports both IRC and ANSI terminal text outputs for maximum compatibility.

-This node is used with [aibird](https://github.com/birdneststream/aibird) to convert text prompts to IRC art that is scrolled in the IRC client.
+This node is used with [aibird](https://github.com/birdneststream/aibird) to convert text prompts to IRC art that is scrolled in the IRC client, and can also output ANSI-formatted text for terminal display.

 ## Limitations